Modern & Contemporary American Poetry

 1) For the next week we will comment on each other’s essays.

-“writing assignments” section of the site and will comment on at least four others’ essays.
+2) Those who submitted essays will go back to the “writing assignments” section of the site and will comment on at least four others’ essays.

 3) Those who did not submit essays (as well as those who did) are urged to comment on essays as they appear in the discussion forums.